FullLearning/PowerMockitoExample/README.md

 ## Goal

-The goal of PowerMockito is to partially mock an object so that we can override private methods in methods we want to test, which contain private methods.
+The goal of PowerMock is to partially mock an object so that we can override private methods in methods we want to test, which contain private methods.

 ## Details